abemassry/m-browser/README.md

   feature)
 - **Display WASM**: Display wasm files in a canvas that renders by default. (planned feature)
-- **Legacy Webpages**: Display legacy webpages in a container that runs a full system including a browser, through wasm, that renders to a canvas. (planned feature)
+- **Legacy Webpages**: Display legacy webpages in a container that runs a full system including a browser, through wasm, that renders to a surface. (planned feature)

 ## Example inside the M Browser